 Impact of data editing, coding and imputation

-Data editing: a first editing phase, at micro-data level takes place when the respondent fills in the e-questionnaire, we use selective editing in them.
-Data collected by others channels (paper, telephone, fax) are editing by selective editing too when they are recorded.
-During the data collection another micro-data level editing phase occurs including all data collection methods questionnaires.
+Data editing: a first editing phase, at micro-data level takes place when the respondent fills in the e-questionnaire.
+We use selective editing in them.
+Data collected through other channels (paper, telephone, fax) are also edited using selective editing at the time of recording.
+During data collection another another editing phase occurs at the microdata level which includes all data collection questionnaires methods.
 After that the selective editing is carried out.
-Finally the macro-data editing phase takes place.
+Finally, the macro-data editing phase takes place.

 Impact of specific models used in estimation

-In order to ensure the quality of the data adjusted, INE validates the data using the INE Standard quality measures (chapter 4): verification of the appropriateness of the decomposition (specification) through the diagnoses provided by the SEATS program and verification of the absence of auto-correlation, absence of residual seasonality in the de-seasonalised series and absence of residual calendar effects of the de-seasonalised series.
+In order to ensure the quality of the adjusted data, the INE validates the data using the INE Standard quality measures (chapter 4): verification of the adequacy of the decomposition (specification) through the diagnoses provided by the SEATS program and verification of the absence of autocorrelation, absence of residual seasonality in the seasonally adjusted series and absence of residual calendar effects in the seasonally adjusted series.

-Our questionnaire could be found in Annex of this document.
+Our questionnaire could be found in the Annex of this document.

 14.1.
 Timeliness